 Lyme disease is the most common disease spread by the bite from an insect, with 30,000 cases reported to the Centers for Disease Control and Prevention (CDC) each year.
 This number, however, does not reflect every case of Lyme Disease that is diagnosed annually.

 Blacklegged ticks are the most common carrier of Lyme disease; these include deer ticks, wood ticks and lone star ticks, all of which are most active in the Midwest from May to September.

-Medical experts at HSHS St. Elizabeth's say finding the tiny insects on people and pets early is important.
+Medical experts at HSHS St. Mary's say finding the tiny insects on people and pets early is important.
 If a bite leads to Lyme disease, and it is untreated, it can produce a variety of symptoms including fever, rash, arthritis and facial paralysis in humans.
 In pets Lyme disease can cause a loss of appetite, reduced energy, joint pain and even kidney failure which can be fatal.